stain/s11.no/content/2013/prov/resources-that-change-state/index.md

 Bundles
 -------

-Now as to get back to the bundles - a [prov:Bundle](http://www.w3.org/TR/prov-o/#Bundle "prov:Bundle") is defined as
+Now as to get back to the bundles -- a [prov:Bundle](http://www.w3.org/TR/prov-o/#Bundle "prov:Bundle") is defined as:

 > a named set of provenance descriptions, and is itself an Entity, so allowing provenance of provenance to be expressed

 Now I would say that any resource that contains provenance statements (and in particular PROV statements) is a prov:Bundle.
 However this fact and typing might not be recorded anywhere, and it would generally only be used as a term when you want to describe provenance of provenance records, or if you are cataloguing provenance traces.
 So moving to your example, perhaps the provenance of the longer-living entities (the alarm and their installations) are recorded in a separate resource, e.g. `alarm/all`; while you record short-lived alarm states in a different resource, e.g. `events/2013-10` for alarm events this month.

-Now you might not want to include the full provenance of `alarm/1` within `events/2013-10` - and so you can use [prov:mentionOf](http://www.w3.org/TR/prov-links/ "PROV: Linking Across Provenance Bundles") and `prov:asInBundle` to indicate that you are specializing an entity that is described in a different bundle.
+Now you might not want to include the full provenance of `alarm/1` within `events/2013-10` -- and so you can use [prov:mentionOf](http://www.w3.org/TR/prov-links/ "PROV: Linking Across Provenance Bundles") and `prov:asInBundle` to indicate that you are specializing an entity that is described in a different bundle.

 ```turtle
 <alarm/1/state/124> prov:mentionOf <alarm/1> ;